Kim Song-ae: Biography

 According to Jang Jin-sung, Kim Song-ae had the ambition to place her son, Kim Pyong Il in the position of successor to her spouse Kim Il Sung, rather than his son from his first marriage, Kim Jong Il.
 In this, she was supposedly supported by a faction of the North Korean political elite, among them her brother Kim Kwang Hop, and Kim Il Sung's younger brother Kim Yong-ju, and opposed by the faction of her stepson Kim Jong Il.
 In the 1970s, her influence was reportedly seen as excessive by the party, who started to curb it.
 In parallel, her stepson Kim Jong Il became the designated heir of Kim Il Sung, and his faction worked to remove her from influence.
 In 1976, Kim Song-ae lost her position as chair of the KDWL, which removed her communication channel to the public and effectively curbed her power base.
 Reportedly, Kim Song-ae, as well as her brother-in-law Kim Yong-ju, who had supported her plans to place her son in the position of heir instead of Kim Jong Il, was placed in house arrest in 1981 upon the wish of the designated heir Kim Jong Il.

 In 1993, she was reinstated by Kim Jong Il as chair of the KDWL, but her position was purely symbolic and nominal, and she was removed a second time in 1998.
 Since 1998, little information about her has reached the outside world.

 There are rumours that she was killed in a car accident in Beijing in June 2001.
 Other reports claimed she was still alive as of July 2011, though in poor health, and that ambassador Kim Pyong-il returned to Pyongyang from his posting in Poland to visit her.
-In 2012, a report from a North Korean defector claimed that Kim Song-ae had been declared insane in the early 1990s, even before the death of Kim Il Sung, and since then been kept under supervision of a psychiatric nurse in her house arrest.
+In 2012, a report from a North Korean defector claimed that Kim Song-ae had been declared insane in the early 1990s, even before the death of Kim Il Sung, and since then been kept under supervision of a psychiatric nurse in her house.

-She was later reported to have died in 2014, a date which was confirmed by the Southern Ministry of Unification in December 2018.
+She was later reported to have died in 2014, a date which was confirmed by the Ministry of Unification in December 2018.